andrewbutterfield/rtems-docs/eng/fv/appendix-fv.rst

 Model Name: ``event-mgr-model``.

-The Event Manager is a central piece of code in RTEMS SMP, being at the basis of task communication and synchronization.
 The Event Manager allows tasks to send events to, and receive events from, other tasks.
 From the perspective of the Event Manager,